graveja0/health-care-markets/README.md

 weaknesses for a given application will depend on the specific research or regulatory question at hand.

-Finally, even if we can settle on a single definition for our particular application or research question, there are other important considerations at play.
-For example, the latest commuting zone data are derived from commuting patterns ascertained in the 2000 Census.
-HRRs and HSAs are defined by patient hospital flows in 1992-1993\!
+Even if we can settle on a single definition for our particular application or research question, there are other important considerations at play.
+For example, some market definitions are constrained by geopolitical boundaries (e.g., state borders).
+While this may be fine for some settings (e.g., rate regulation in insurance markets) it may not be for others (e.g., hosptial markets).

+In addition, the underlying population data used to define some commonly used geographic markets is woefully out of date.
+The latest commuting zone data are derived from commuting patterns ascertained in the 2000 Census.
+And HRRs and HSAs are defined by patient flows to hospitals in 1992 and 1993\!

 Obviously, flows of both patients and commuters have changed substantially in many areas in the last 20-30 years.
 Whether these changes are material to defining geographic boundaries of contemporary health care markets remains an open question we will explore here.

 # Commonly Used Geographic Market Definitions